 Best For Discovering Local Music: YouTube Music

-The paid version costs $9.99/month for an individual account or $14.99/month for a family plan.
-If you happen to already be paying for YouTube Premium (the equivalent service for video,) then Music Premium is included in that as well.
+The paid version costs $10.99/month for an individual account, $16.99/month for a family plan, or $5.49 for students.
+You can save money by signing up for a year on the individual account, and if you happen to already be paying for YouTube Premium (the equivalent service for video), then Music Premium is included.

 In addition to now being fully available while traveling, YouTube Music also offers smart suggestions for playlists based on your location.
 With location-based recommendations turned on, you’ll receive personalized music recommendations from wherever you are.
 This neat feature can help you get to know the local music scene as you travel the globe.